Baharpa/Baharpa/README.md

 ### Why Choose Me?
-- Strong programming fundamentals with experience in C++, JavaScript, Python, TypeScript, C, C#, HTML/CSS.
+- Strong programming fundamentals with experience in C++, JavaScript, HTML, CSS, Python, TypeScript, C, C#.
 - Experience with web frameworks such as React, Angular, and Node.js for building applications.
 - Experienced in debugging, testing, and troubleshooting code to ensure the application runs correctly.
 - Familiar with version control systems like Git and Jira to collaborate effectively on team projects.